What to Do if You Think Your Identity Has Been Stolen

 Spoiler alert: It happened to this writer when reviewing her credit report on the advice of this blog!
 There they were: two unfamiliar hard credit checks.
 It really can happen to anyone—it happened to an estimated 14.4 million people last year—even if you are as careful as can be with your private information.
 There’s no way around giving some companies your information, and when they have giant data breaches—like Equifax did in 2017—millions of people are more vulnerable to fraud and identity theft.

 Remember, unscrupulous credit checks can negatively impact your credit, nevermind if someone is able to open accounts in your name, run up debts, and never pay them.
-If you already have poor credit or are just starting to build credit, these actions can be especially devastating to your finances and credit score, leaving you vulnerable to predatory no credit check loans, bad credit loans, payday loans, and more when you need to borrow money.
+If you already have poor credit or are just starting to build credit, these actions can be especially devastating to your finances and credit score.

 So what do you do if it happens to YOU?